Jacksaur/Gorgeous-GRUB/README.md

 # 🌟 Useful Links

+[GitZip](https://kinolien.github.io/gitzip/) - Download individual folders and files from Github repositories without having to download the entire repo.
+Asks for a Token, but seems to work without just fine.
 [GRUB-Tweaks](https://github.com/VandalByte/grub-tweaks) - Multiple guides on various tweaks and additions you can make to further customize, or repair, your GRUB install.
-[Gitzip](https://kinolien.github.io/gitzip/) - Download individual folders and files from Github repositories without having to download the entire repo.
-Asks for a Token, but seems to work without just fine.
+[Theme Tutorial](http://wiki.rosalab.ru/en/index.php/Grub2_theme_tutorial) and [Theme References](http://wiki.rosalab.ru/en/index.php/Grub2_theme_/_reference) - Pretty complex, but the best set of information I've managed to find so far.
+It may be easier to start by taking an existing theme and making edits to it yourself, rather than diving straight in and starting from scratch.

 # 🛠️ [Installing a theme](https://github.com/Jacksaur/Gorgeous-GRUB/blob/main/Installation.md)